AUGUST 8, 2022

 - Horizontal scaling (in or out).
 Horizontal scaling improves storage, performance, and administration, and adds nodes to the network.
 Higher nodes handle increased workload volume, reducing latency.

-- Diagonal scaling (combined).
+- Diagonal cloud scaling (combined).
 With diagonal scaling, you may add resources as needed.
 When traffic goes up, the criteria are met, and the configuration goes back to normal when traffic goes down.

 The Advantages of Cloud Scaling

 - Convenience.
 IT administrators may quickly add new VMs that are suited to their company’s needs.
-This saves IT staff time.
+This benefit saves IT staff time.
 Team members could spend their time and money on other tasks instead of installing hardware.

 - Resilience and speed.
 When your company’s demands increase, cloud scalability allows you to adapt swiftly.
 Powerful resources, which were previously beyond the reach of tiny businesses, are now affordable.
 Outdated technology is no longer a barrier to upgrading systems and expanding resources.